 How to Stop Dogs From Licking the Floor

 Depending on the reason that your dog licks the floor, you might be able to prevent them from doing it.
 This is likely best for your home’s maintained health and cleanliness and the people who live in it.

 Take Them to the Vet

 Whenever you notice an abnormal change in your pet’s behavior, it is always best to start by taking them to the vet.
-It is almost always more effective to treat a health issue if you catch it sooner than later.
+It is almost always more effective to treat a health issue if you catch it sooner rather than later.

 Perhaps your dog only licks the floor infrequently or follows behind you as you eat.
 You won’t have to worry about taking them to the vet in this case.
 If you notice excessive licking quite frequently, though, it is best to get them checked out.

 Your next option is to keep your floors clean if you have taken your dog to the vet and found out that they are in good health.
 Clean the floors with a pet-safe cleaner frequently to limit the number of things that your dog can smell, so they will be less likely to try to lick them.

 Another way to limit your dog licking on the floor is to stop eating anywhere but at the table or in certain areas.
 Don’t eat while you walk around, or you could end up encouraging your dog to lick up the crumbs after you.

 Some dogs lick the floor out of anxiety or boredom.
 Both of these can be resolved by distracting them or limiting the thing that causes them anxiety.

 If you notice that they get anxious when you leave for long periods, consider having someone come over and check on them in the middle of long workdays or try to visit more often over your lunch break if you live close enough.